www-py/wwwpy/src/wwwpy/common/designer/abstraction.md

 # Abstraction for editing a wwwpy.remote.component.Component

+A ComponentLocator class has a:
+- name, e.g., Component1
+- filename, e.g.,  remote/component1.py
+- some way to locate its html, e.g., a string constant inside the class or an external file like component1.html

 ## Definition of Component and Element:
 - A Component is an Element (as in  html5 custom element)
 - Not all Elements are Components.